ashuang/procman/doc/content/tutorial.md

 This section provides a brief introduction to Procman and controlling processes with a deputy and a sheriff.

-There are two types of programs in Procman - the deputy (\p bot-procman-deputy) and the sheriff (\p bot-procman-sheriff).
+There are two types of programs in Procman - the deputy (\p procman-deputy) and the sheriff (\p procman-sheriff).

 - Deputies control processes, and there must be at least one deputy.
 - Sheriffs control deputies, and there can be at most one sheriff.